 Entry Clearance and Dependants

 Children under 18 years of age are allowed to enter the country as your dependents, however, you should submit an application for them when you apply for your visa.
 Your sponsoring partner will be required to show an income for a certain amount and this level may vary depending on the number of dependent children requiring sponsorship.
-Children who are British Citizens or EEA Nationals (until 31 December 2020) do not need a visa to enter the UK and will not be counted when calculating the minimum income threshold.
+Children who are British Citizens and/or Irish Citizens do not need a visa to enter the UK and will not be counted when calculating the minimum income threshold.

-What Happens if the Relationship Ends Before or After the Visa Application?
+What Happens if the Relationship Ends Before you acquire indefinite leave to remain?

 A very important factor for most settlement visas is ensuring that you meet the financial requirement.
 Simply providing bank statements showing monies going into your account is not enough.
-The majority of cases are refused solely because they are not providing the correct documents to prove that they meet the financial requirement for a settlement visa.
+The majority of cases are refused solely because the applicant has not provided the correct documents to prove that they meet the financial requirement for a settlement visa.

-For a partner settlement visa, you will need to provide the following to meet the financial requirements:
+For a partner settlement visa, you will need to provide the following to meet the financial requirement:

-- You or your sponsor must be receiving £18,600 per annum or more;
+- You and/or your sponsor must be receiving £18,600 per annum or more;

 - Six or twelve months’ worth of bank statements (depending on your circumstances);